 Rob specialises in the treatment of 'pre' or subtle lameness in horses.
-This includes one sidedness, unevenness and riding issues in horses including performance related issues.
+This includes one sidedness, unevenness under saddle and varying riding issues in horses including performance related issues.
 Rob describes these issues as 'pre lameness'.

 While rapid responses are commonly seen to acupuncture and manipulative treatment, Rob finds best results are achieved through the combination of these direct body treatments & using medication such as Pentosan